 Why some indicators are misrepresented in the media

 There is a barrage of economic data released on most trading days (view our up to date economic calendar).
-Market and media attention focusses on the ‘major’ releases which create big moves in currencies, bonds and equities.
+Market and media attention focuses on the ‘major’ releases which create big moves in currencies, bonds and equities.
 Looking beyond immediate reactions these releases can offer little insight and be potentially misleading with lower-profile data releases often have greater significance for underlying trends.

 Over-hyped data still move markets

-Great care is needed here as the over-hyped event still trigger a very substantial market reaction, at least in the short term.
+Great care is needed here as the over-hyped event still triggers a very substantial market reaction, at least in the short term.
 If an indicator is seen as a big market mover, there is no point trying to deny this and the data must be treated with respect as short-term players can move prices sharply.

 The debate surrounds whether the moves seen are actually justified and whether big moves can be taken advantage of from a longer-term perspective given that the more important data may be signalling a different outlook and trend.